Leonard Lewis

 Leonard Jack Lewis (29 November 1927 – 2 December 2005) was a British producer and director.
 He was most active in television.
-He was the Executive/Series Producer for BBC's EastEnders during the early 1990s, though he had success with many other television programmes for both the BBC and ITV.
+He was the executive and series producer for BBC's EastEnders during the early 1990s, though he had success with many other television programmes for both the BBC and ITV.
 It has been said that Lewis believed in "the principles of public service broadcasting" and he has been described as a "gifted television producer with hidden directorial talents".
-After over 40 years working in the television industry, Lewis retired in 1995.
+After more than 40 years working in the television industry, Lewis retired in 1995.
 He died in December 2005, aged 78.

 Career

-After completing National service in the RAF, he became an actor and worked in repertory at the Manchester Library Theatre, Morecambe and Ashton-under-Lyne.
+After completing national service in the RAF, he became an actor and worked in repertory at the Manchester Library Theatre, Morecambe and Ashton-under-Lyne.
 He joined the BBC on a three-month holiday attachment in 1957.
 He worked with BBC Scotland until 1963, when he moved to BBC London as a staff director.